 I grew up eating pesto.
 On pasta, on toast, on eggs, this delicious sauce can be used in so many ways.
 It’s an incredibly versatile food.

-Not only is this pistachio pesto recipe tasty, it’s good for you.
+Not only is this pistachio pesto recipe tasty, but it’s also good for you.
 That’s right!
-This pesto is a raw food that includes just 6 nutrient-dense ingredients: raw grass-fed cheese, raw garlic, organic basil, organic olive oil, sea salt and nuts.
+This pesto is a raw food that includes just six nutrient-dense ingredients: raw grass-fed cheese, raw garlic, organic basil, organic olive oil, sea salt, and nuts.

 Here is our final pesto recipe!